 This is the most important assumption in determining the required contribution for this plan.
 Investment return is anticipated to be the major source of additional funds for payment of benefits.
-Last year, the assumed rate of return was 7.75%.
-About 50% of the trust fund is currently invested in fixed income securities, with the largest part being U.S. Treasury securities.
-The portion of the trust held in equities is about 45%.
-For the year ended June 30, 2004, the fund's actual rate of return on a market value basis was approximately 9.7%.

 The assumed rate of return is a long-term average.
 It is expected that the fund's actual earnings will be higher in some years, and lower in others.
 The fund's rate of return is determined primarily by the asset allocation - the classes in which it is invested, and the performance of the associated markets.
-The fund has maintained its position in fixed income and in equities as of July 1, 2004.
-For the plan year beginning July 1, 2004, we have continued to use an assumed rate of return of 7.75%.
+Prior to July 1, 2007, the assumed rate of return was 7.75%.
+For the plan years beginning after July 1, 2007 through July 1, 2011, we used an assumed rate of return of 8.00%.
+For the July 1, 2012 plan year, we returned to the assumed rate of return of 7.75%.
+For the July 1, 2013 plan year, we changed the assumed rate of return to 7.25%.
+Beginning with the July 1, 2015 plan year, we have changed the assumed rate of return to 7.00%.
+Beginning with the July 1, 2016 plan year, we have changed the assumed rate of return to 6.75%.